About the UTs

 Indigenous Beginnings

 Before European settlers arrived, the indigenous Passamaquoddy people or their ancestors inhabited the lands now known as Washington County.[1]
 Traditionally, they spent the majority of the year in family group encampments, moving with the seasons and depending on hunting, fishing, and foraging to meet their daily needs.[2]
-The idea of land ownership was foreign to the Passamaquoddy, and was only instituted upon the arrival of European settlers.
+Indigenous sites and places of worship are located throughout Washington County, like N'tolonapemk (Our Ancestors' Place) on the shore of Meddybemps Lake, or Kuwesuwi Monihq (Pine Island) which is located in the UTs, in Big Lake Township.

 St. Croix Island (1604)